-QTP Training Guide #5 – Moving Steps, Erasing Steps, and Managing Breakpoints in the Keyword view.
-This is the fourth and final article on QTP Keyword view functionalities.
+QTP Instructional Guide #5 – Shifting Steps, Deleting Steps, and Handling Breakpoints in Keyword view.
+This is the fourth and concluding write-up about QTP Keyword view capabilities.

-We are nearing the end of the sessions on the ‘Keyword View’ of QTP.
-We have been uncovering its appearance, functions, and capabilities in our articles.
-We have already covered understanding the view, adding steps, and using conditional statements.
+We are quickly approaching the end of the sessions on QTP’s ‘Keyword View’.
+Its visual aspects, functionalities, and features have been the focus of our write-ups.
+We have already gone over understanding the view, incorporating steps, and the use of conditional expressions.

 Recommended IPTV Service Providers